Ötzi, the iceman, iceman, stone age, pictures, images oetzi, Ötzi

 The space devoted to the Iceman occupies most of the first floor of the museum and consists of a decontamination room, an examining room, and two adjoining identical refrigeration chambers with independent cooling systems.

-There has, seemingly, been some discussion as to whether Otzi should be allowed to have a "decent" burial ceremony and be "laid to rest" away from the public gaze.
+There has, seemingly, been some discussion as to whether Otzi should be allowed to have a "decent" burial and be allowed to be "laid to rest" away from the public gaze.

 Besides which science can hope to learn much from Otzi in his present situation.
 Recent advances in the study of DNA, for example, have led to the decoding of Otzi's entire DNA genome, in 2010, from which Science can hope to learn important lessons about the development of modern man's genetically related susceptibility to certain diseases.